 - For Intraday Traders, they need to pay taxes on their capital gains which depends on their tax slab.
 For example, if you’re in the highest tax slab and made some profits while intraday trading, you’ve to pay taxes of 30% on those gains.

-List of Top Discount Brokers in India – Best Discount Brokers in India 2021 (Updated): With the rise of Zerodha, the discount broker which was founded in 2010, the Indian broking industry saw a massive disruption.
-As these discount brokers were offering a cheaper brokerage plan, they were able to attract a lot of customers […]
+List of Top Discount Brokers in India – Best Discount Brokers in India 2022 (Updated): With the rise of Zerodha, the first discount broker which was founded in 2010, the Indian broking industry saw a massive disruption.
+As these discount brokers were offering a cheaper brokerage plan, they were able to attract a lot of […]